Uganda men's national under-16 basketball team

-The Uganda men's national under-16 basketball team is a national basketball team of Uganda, administered by the Federation of Uganda Basketball Association.
-It represents the country in men's international under-16 basketball competitions.
+The Uganda men's national under-16 basketball team is a national basketball team of Uganda, administered by the Federation of Uganda Basketball Association also called FUBA.
+It represents Uganda in international under-16 men's basketball competitions.
+It is also called the Junior Silverbacks.

+The team is led by the standout players like Kwizera Shane, Kwizera Shammah, Joshua Bwakanda, Evans Shyaka and Pierre Laurent Rwuhiriro.

+The Uganda men's national under-16 basketball team competed in the FIBA U16 African Championship in 2023.